skybet/pidl/README.md

       action :execute

       # The hypothetical #param method sets the query parameter
-      param "name", get(:name)
+      param "name", lambda { get(:name) }
   end

 end
 ```

-The call to `get(:name)` in `:output_task` returns a promise.
-When the
+The call to `get(:name)` in `:output_task` is passed as a lambda, and it
-pipeline is parsed, there is no `:name` key in the context.
-That only
+wrapped in a promise.
+When the pipeline is parsed, there is no `:name` key
-appears when the query in `:my_task` is run.
-When the action in
+in the context.
+That only appears when the query in `:my_task` is run.
+When
-`:output_task` is run, however, and the query is parsed, there is a `:name`
+the action in `:output_task` is run, however, and the query is parsed,
-key in the context so the correct value is retrieved.
+there is a `:name` key in the context so the correct value is retrieved.

 This does mean that the following limitation exists: